Skull and crossbones (fraternities and sports): Adoption by sporting teams

-In sports, the symbol was first adopted in the 1870s and was popular across many football sports in Great Britain and is still widely used by modern sports teams.
+In sports, the symbol was first adopted in the 1870s.
+It was popular across many football sports in Great Britain and is still widely used by modern sports teams.
 The earliest teams to adopt the skull and crossbones were rugby union teams of the time.
 Although some coastal teams adopted an association with pirates in their team name, most teams used the symbol simply as a form of rebellion and its connotation with danger.
-The first Cardiff RFC team adopted a white skull and crossbones on the teams black strip in 1876, but this was changed the next season after pressure from the players' parents.
+The first Cardiff RFC team adopted a white skull and crossbones on the team's black strip in 1876, but this was changed the next season after pressure from the players' parents.
 The symbol was also used by the invitational touring rugby team the Barbarians, but this was dropped for the black and white hoops by the late 1890s.

-In Ireland the University College Cork, has used the skull and crossbones laid over the University badge for many of its sporting teams, most notably the College rugby team.
-Although there is dispute to the origin of the adoption of the badge, it is believed that the University's past connection as a medical school may have been the reason for its use.
+In Ireland, the University College Cork, has used the skull and crossbones laid over the University badge for many of its sporting teams, most notably the College rugby team.
+Although there is a dispute as to the origin of the adoption of the badge, it is believed that the University's past connection as a medical school may have been the reason for its use.
 The University College even references the skull and crossbones in their College Victory Cry.

 Poole Pirates Speedway Team in the United Kingdom have the Skull and Crossbones as their team badge.

 The logo of the Blackshirts, the starting defensive unit for the Nebraska Cornhuskers football team, is a Skull and Crossbones with the skull wearing the team helmet.
-Additionally, the players and fans often celebrate by "throwing the bones", where they cross the forearms in the air, in a 'X', imitating the logo.
+Additionally, the players and fans often celebrate by "throwing the bones", where they cross the forearms in the air, in an 'X', imitating the logo.

-FC St. Pauli supporters adopted the Skull and Crossbones as an unofficial symbol of the club.
+FC St. Pauli supporters adopted the Skull and Crossbones as an unofficial club symbol.

 The athletic teams of East Carolina University, nicknamed Pirates, use a modified skull and crossbones flag as their symbol.
 (The skull wears a purple tricornered hat.)